ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

  - [Configure Multi-Factor Authentication in Azure SQL Database] (by Daniel Calbimonte)
  - [What’s new in SQL Server Management Studio 17.2; Authentication methods, scripting options and more] (by Ahmad Yaseen)
  - [CTRL+R does not hide the Query Result window in SSMS]
+ - [SSMS Tip #1: Annotations and Map Mode for Vertical Scroll Bar] (by Solomon Rutzky)
+ - [SQL Vulnerability Assessment Available in SSMS] (by Thomas LaRock)

 [Cycle through clipboard ring]:http://www.ssmstipsandtricks.com/blog/2014/05/05/cycle-through-clipboard-ring/
 [SSMS Tips: Templates and Control+Shift+M]:http://littlekendra.com/2016/08/09/ssms-tips-templates-and-controlshiftm/